circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 We recommend the use of Fastlane Match for signing your iOS applications as it simplifies and automates the process of code signing both locally and in the CircleCI environment.

-For more information on how to get started with Fastlane Match, please see our [iOS code signing documentation][({{ site.baseurl}}/2.0/ios-codesigning/).
+For more information on how to get started with Fastlane Match, please see our [iOS code signing documentation]({{ site.baseurl}}/2.0/ios-codesigning/).

 ## Using Ruby